daos-stack/daos/docs/release/support_matrix.md

 Note: Scaling characteristics depend on the properties of the high-performance interconnect, and the libfaric provider that is used.
 The DAOS scaling targets below assume a non-blocking, RDMA-capable fabric.
-Most scaling tests so far have been performed on InfiniBand fabrics with the libfabric `verbs` provider.
+Most scaling tests so far have been performed on Slingshot fabrics with the libfabric `cxi` provider, and on InfiniBand fabrics with the UCX `ucx+dc_x` provider.

 DAOS scaling targets
 (these are order of magnitude figures that indicate what the DAOS architecture